XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-CIBC Investor Edge does not currently have a dedicated Trustpilot score or public review count specific to the platform.
+CIBC Investor Edge currently does not have a dedicated Trustpilot rating or review count, as the service is rarely reviewed on that platform.
+However, insight from Canadian users across various forums indicates a generally balanced experience.
 Les utilisateurs mettent en avant plusieurs aspects positifs de la plateforme, notamment :

-• Wide range of account types, including RRSP, TFSA, RESP, and margin accounts
+• Wide range of registered account types (TFSA, RRSP, RESP, etc.)

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• No direct trading of forex, CFDs, or cryptocurrencies
+• No access to forex, commodities, or cryptocurrencies

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :